Shoranur–Cochin Harbour section

-Shoranur–Cochin Harbour section is a high density railway corridor in Kerala state, India, running from Shoranur Junction in Palakkad district through Thrissur district to Cochin in Ernakulam district.
+Shoranur–Cochin Harbour section is a high density railway corridor in Kerala state, India, running from Shoranur Junction in Palakkad district through Thrissur district to Kochi in Ernakulam district.
 The Shoranur–Cochin Harbour section is strategic and the lifeline of Kerala economy that connects the state to other parts of India.
 It is central to the provision of fast, long-distance Intercity and Express passenger services between Kerala and other cities of India.
 It is operated by Thiruvananthapuram railway division of the Southern Railway zone.

 History

 Rama Varma, known as Rajarshi, the Maharaja of Cochin (1895–1914) was instrumental in establishing the Shoranur Junction–Cochin Harbour Terminus railway line.
 Records at the archives reveal that the Maharaja had a prolonged, detailed correspondence with the Resident of the British Empire since 1862 on the ways and means to establish the railway line.

 Finally, the State was asked to bear the entire expenditure involved in laying the lines.
 The Kingdom of Cochin then was not rich enough to bear the substantial investment.
 But the Maharaja made the decision to sell a part of the valuables in his custody.
-The treasury records of Kingdom of Cochin substantiate the fact that the Maharajah sold 14 gold elephant caparisons that belonged to the Sree Poornathrayesa temple and other personal ornaments which belonged to the Cochin Royal Family to fund the project.
+The treasury records of Kingdom of Cochin substantiate the fact that the Maharajah sold 14 gold elephant caparisons that belonged to the Sree Poornathrayesa temple and other personal ornaments which belonged to the Cochin royal family to fund the project.